unjica/marvel/README.md

 ## Features

-- Display a list of Marvel comics
+- Display a list of Marvel comics with infinite scrolling
-- Infinite scrolling for loading more comics
 - Filter comics by format (Comic, Magazine, Digital Comic)
-- View comic details in a modal
+- View detailed comic information in a modal with smooth animations
 - Responsive design with Tailwind CSS
 - Error handling for failed image loads
 - Price formatting utility
 - Efficient data fetching and caching with TanStack Query
 - Automatic data revalidation and background updates
+- Keyboard navigation support (ESC to close modal)
+- Smooth animations using Framer Motion
+- Lazy loading for images

 ## Project Structure